 Dental malpractice is the failure of a dental professional to perform their expected duties in accordance with accepted standards of care, resulting in injury or harm to the patient.
 It can include performing inadequate procedures or misdiagnosing dental conditions.

 Hinkle Law Firm works on a contingency.
 A contingency fee basis means the law firm will only charge you something if you win a settlement or in court.
 A contingency fee ensures the victim pays nothing out of pocket and that the law firm works hard for your case.
-We also offer contingency for other areas of practice, such as:

 The statute of limitations for medical malpractice varies by state.
 Still, it typically ranges from one to four years in most states.

 Medical malpractice is defined under the law as any breach of the accepted "standard of care" by a healthcare professional, resulting in injury.
 It's important to remember that not every medical error is malpractice, so contact us today to learn about your circumstances.

 The first element, breach of the standard of care, must be demonstrated for the claim to proceed.
 This means it must be proven that a doctor or healthcare professional did something wrong.
 The second element requires that the harmful actions by the doctor must be linked to an injury or death; in other words, causation has been established.
 Lastly, damages need to be demonstrated – it must be shown that the severity of the injury or death justifies expensive medical malpractice litigation.